1emvr/Intel-CET-Enforcement/README.md

 vtable pointer corruption from another chained vulnerability overwrites a vtable pointer and we get an indirect call primitive.

-Obtaining the vfgadget's \_this pointer requires leaking the stack pointer first and retrieving \_this from a static offset.
-Preparing an API call with the function address and arguments at the required offsets within the counterfeit object.
+Obtaining the vfgadget's \_this pointer requires leaking the stack pointer first and retrieving \_this from a static offset and preparing an API call requires calculating the function address and arguments at the required offsets within the counterfeit object.

-Obviously this will require calculating addresses to API calls as well.

 ```cpp
 class OffSec {